ckeditor/ckeditor4-docs/docs/features/exporttopdf/README.md

 # Exporting editor content to PDF

 <info-box info="">
-	This feature is provided through the [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin that is not included in any official CKEditor 4 preset.
-You can {@link guide/dev/plugins/README add it to your custom build} with [online builder](https://ckeditor.com/cke4/builder) or download as an [npm package](https://www.npmjs.com/package/ckeditor4-plugin-exportpdf).
+	This feature is provided through the [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin that is included in `standard` and `full` official CKEditor 4 presets.
+You can also {@link guide/dev/plugins/README add it to your custom build} with [online builder](https://ckeditor.com/cke4/builder) or download as an [npm package](https://www.npmjs.com/package/ckeditor4-plugin-exportpdf).

 	This is a premium feature.
 Please [contact us](https://ckeditor.com/contact/) if you would like to purchase a license.
 Let us know if you have any feedback or questions!

+	You can also sign up for the [CKEditor Premium Features 30-day Free Trial](https://orders.ckeditor.com/trial/premium-features).

+	If this feature is used without authentication, the resulting document will be watermarked.
 </info-box>

 The optional [Export to PDF](https://ckeditor.com/cke4/addon/exportpdf) plugin allows you to easily print the WYSIWYG editor content to a PDF file.